Changes of Circumstance

 REPEATING A YEAR WITH STUDENT FINANCE ENGLAND

-If you are in study years 1 4 and this would be your first repeat year you should be entitled to funding from SFE.
-You will let SFE know of the year you will be studying and the University will confirm this to SFE.
+If you are in study years 1 – 4 and this would be your first repeat year with no previous study you should be entitled to funding from SFE.
+You will apply for the repeat year you will be studying and the University will confirm this to SFE.

 For more detailed information about change of circumstances in relation to the SLC please see here.

 Please note that if you were about to progress into your 5th year of study and therefore would be entitled to apply to the NHS Bursary, you will no longer be able to do this and will need to apply to SFE for the repeat year funding.

 REPEATING A YEAR WITH THE NHS BURSARY